 What is a lymphatic system?

-Lymphatic system filters out the unwanted and waste products from the body and frees the body from toxins.
+The lymphatic system filters out the unwanted and waste products from the body and frees the body from toxins.
 The lymphatic system as a whole is made up of lymph nodes that are then connected by the lymph vessels.
 A maximum number of lymph nodes are found in the areas of neck, groin and near the arms.
 Therefore, these regions in our body are more susceptible to swelling and pain due to the deposition of excess fluid in the lymph nodes.
+[Yoga teacher training in India]

 How does self-massage help with swelling in the lower body?